-The global malaria community is mobilizing to mitigate the risk that COVID-19 poses to malaria elimination and control efforts.
-This includes the private sector who is an important advocate, partner and stakeholder in the fight against malaria.
-The Corporate Alliance on Malaria in Africa (CAMA) is working with businesses to ensure that delivery of malaria services continues while maintaining safety in the context of COVID-19 transmission.
+Despite the unexpected, protracted nature of the COVID-19 pandemic the global malaria community has managed to adapt and innovate to mitigate the risk it continues to pose to malaria elimination and control efforts.
+During this time, the private sector stepped up as an important advocate, partner and stakeholder in the fight against malaria.
+The Corporate Alliance on Malaria in Africa (CAMA) continues to work with businesses to ensure uninterrupted delivery of malaria services while maintaining safety in the context of COVID-19 transmission.

-CAMA has released its guidance to the business community on how to ensure the maintenance of malaria services in the workplace and community during COVID-19.
+CAMA continues to encourage businesses to follow the guidance to the business community on how to ensure the maintenance of malaria services in the workplace and community during COVID-19.
 The guideline aligns with WHO’s guidance, Tailoring malaria interventions in the COVID-19 response, which advises countries on how to maintain malaria services as part of a country’s essential health package while working to control COVID-19.
-We encourage businesses to follow the guidance.

-Malaria is a widespread endemic disease that causes illness in approximately 230 million people and kills approximately 430,000 people each year.
-Between 2000 and 2014, the number of malaria-related deaths fell by 40% worldwide, from an estimated 743,000 to 446,000, through the combination of improved collective action, private sector support and global solidarity, which significantly reduced malaria morbidity and mortality.
+Malaria is a widespread endemic disease that causes illness in approximately 229 million people and kills approximately 409,000 people each year.
+Between 2000 and 2019, the number of malaria-related deaths fell by 60% worldwide with the African Region reducing its annual malaria death toll from 680 000 in 2000 to 386 000 in 2019, through the combination of improved collective action, private sector support and global solidarity.

 The Corporate Alliance on Malaria in Africa is committed to the fight to end malaria in Africa, and we will continue to work closely with partners to achieve this goal.

 Our core objectives are: